Russian missiles reportedly stray over Polish border, killing two

 “A US official said missiles crossed into Nato member Poland, where two people were killed,” AP reported.
 The official spoke “on condition of anonymity because of the sensitive nature of the situation”.

-The National Security Bureau meeting was due to a “crisis situation,” the government’s spokesman Piotr Muller said.
-President Andrzej Duda and Prime Minister Mateusz Morawiecki convened the meeting, Muller said.
+The Russian Defence Ministry denied that it had carried out any strikes close to that part of the border, saying the claims were a “deliberate provocation with the goal of escalating the situation”.

-There was no immediate official confirmation of the AP report.
-The Russian Defence Ministry denied that it had carried out any strikes close to that part of the border.
+“No strikes on targets near the Ukraine-Poland state border were undertaken with Russian weaponry,” the ministry said, adding that the footage of shrapnel found at the site of the explosion had “nothing to do with Russian weaponry”.

 The Pentagon said it was "looking into" the report about the incident but had no information to corroborate that it was a Russian attack.
 The US State Department said the reports were "incredibly concerning", Reuters reported, adding that Washington is trying to determine what happened and the appropriate next steps.